radenko98/Photo-Move-Rename-Sort/README.md

 Duplicate names are handled by appending a counter to the filename if needed.
 After execution, all files in E:\Photos are renamed based on their creation date and time.

-**3rd Script - Organize Files Script:**
+**3rd Script - Organize Files Script:   !!!!Choose which script do you want to run!!!!**

-The third script (organize_photos_by_year_month) organizes files in E:\files based on their modified date.
+Option 1: Photo sorter by month and year according to modification date This script script (organize_photos_by_year_month) organizes files in E:\files based on their modified date.
 It creates folders for each year and month and moves the corresponding files into these folders.
 It iterates through each file in E:\files, retrieves its modification time, creates a destination folder based on the year and month, and moves the file to the destination folder.
 After execution, files in E:\files are organized into folders based on their modification date.

+Option 2: Photo sorter by month and year according to date taken It uses the Pillow library to extract the date taken from image metadata and then organizes the photos into subfolders based on that date.
+The get_date_taken function attempts to extract the date taken from the image metadata, and the organize_photos_by_date_taken function then uses this information to move the files to the appropriate subfolders.
+If the date taken information is not available for a file, it will be skipped and a message will be printed.

 In summary:

 Initially, all files from E:\Photos are moved to E:\files.